Monitor and manage background workflow processes

-If your organization uses background workflows or business process flows that run frequently, the amount of process log records can become large enough to cause performance issues as well as consume significant amounts of storage.
-To delete process log records not removed sufficiently by one of the standard bulk record deletion jobs you can use the bulk delete system jobs feature to create a custom bulk record deletion job.
+If your organization uses background workflows or business process flows that run frequently, the amount of process log rows can become large enough to cause performance issues as well as consume significant amounts of storage.
+To delete process log rows not removed sufficiently by one of the standard bulk row deletion jobs, you can use the bulk delete system jobs feature to create a custom bulk row deletion job.

-- Go to Settings > Data Management > Bulk Record Deletion.
+Go to Settings > Data Management > Bulk Row Deletion.

-- From the Bulk Record Deletion area, select New.
+From the Bulk Row Deletion area, select New.

-- The following conditions are used to create a bulk record deletion job to delete process log records.
+The following conditions are used to create a bulk row deletion job to delete process log rows:

 - System Job Type Equals Workflow.
-This targets workflow records.
+This targets background workflow rows.